magento/merchdocs/src/marketing/social-plugins.md

 1. Add the code snippet to the block content:

-    - {:.edition-ee}If using Page Builder, add an [HTML Code]({% link cms/page-builder-elements-html-code.md %}) block to the stage and paste the snippet of code that you copied from the Facebook site.
+   - {:.ee-only}If using Page Builder, add an [HTML Code]({% link cms/page-builder-elements-html-code.md %}) block to the stage and paste the snippet of code that you copied from the Facebook site.
 Otherwise, paste the snippet of code into the **Content** box.

-    - {:.edition-ce}Paste the snippet of code that you copied from the Facebook site into the **Content** box.
+   - {:.ce-only}Paste the snippet of code that you copied from the Facebook site into the **Content** box.

 1. If the block is not ready to go live, set **Enable Block** to `No`.